 - inability to take needed financial or social risks (such as student debt for an arts degree, moving to an urban area)

 - societal pressure (from social and/or professional environments that treat participation in the arts as a diversion from more economically productive activities)

-Then there is the question of tangential income sources – such as a family help or inherited wealth – enjoyed by many who pursue arts careers.
-If an arts occupation is attractive but probably low-paying, and there are socioeconomic inequalities in the road to becoming a professional, logically that line of work will beckon more people from affluent backgrounds.
+Then there is the question of tangential income sources – such as family help or inherited wealth – enjoyed by many who pursue arts careers.
+If an arts occupation is attractive but probably low-paying, and there are socioeconomic barriers along the road to becoming a professional, logically that line of work will beckon more people from affluent backgrounds.

 What We Know

 - The day-job phenomenon is especially true for artists who support single-income households.
 For example, Australian artists who don’t rely on income from a partner spend more time on non-arts work.

 - Others develop a backup plan.
 Nearly half of artists in the U.S., according to BFAMFAPhD’s “Artists Report Back,” hedge their career bets by majoring in another subject, and arts students pick up more minors and teaching certificates as part of their backup planning.